 We generally store the master data in MAPP for the duration of your user account; this corresponds to the time of your employment with or for us.
 Your data will also be deleted if you or we delete your user account, e.g. if we discontinue the Employee App as a whole or you decide you no longer wish to use MAPP.
 To delete your user account, please contact us (email@example.com).

 Within MAPP, your contact and organisation data are generally visible to all other MAPP users of our company.

-The provision of your data for the user account is optional.
+Within MAPP, your contact and organisation data are generally visible to all other MAPP users of our company.
 However, you cannot use MAPP without your data.
 There is no obligation to use MAPP.

 Below we explain how we handle your data when you use individual functions of MAPP.
-Functions that are not (yet) available to you may also be described here.
+This may also describe functions that are not (yet) available to you.

 With the chat function, you can send messages to other staff members (individual chat) and to groups (group chat).
 The chat is available to all users of MAPP of our company.

 In addition to the chat messages themselves, the date/time when messages were sent and the read status of the message are also saved.
 The sender of a message in the individual chat can see whether – but not when – you as the recipient have read a message.
 In addition, you can optionally upload a profile picture that all users of the chat can see.

 We use the data to provide you with the chat function.
 The chat content is official communication (similar to an e-mail), to which our general rules for company communication apply, unless otherwise stated.